CommsNext@Tech

 1:30 - 3 p.m.

-Join us back in Ehmer Theater for two bonus tracks for the photographers or videographers on your teams!
+Join us back in Ehmer Theater for two bonus tracks for anyone who wants to enhance their visual storytelling skills.

 Bonus Track: Beginner Photo